 As a Tenor, Timothy sings regularly as the Tenor 1 lay clerk at Guildford Cathedral.
 As a soloist, he has been featured on BBC Radio 4 and regularly performs for choirs and orchestras around England including the Exon Singers, Hallam Choral Society and Hallam Sinfonia, Bakewell Choral Society and South Yorkshire Symphony Orchestra, the Chester Festival Chorus and Ensemble Deva, Kantos Chamber Choir and the Northern Ballet Sinfonia Orchestra in addition to numerous performances as a recitalist.

 Through his conducting, Timothy's only goal is to transform music into the gravity that pulls a community together.
 Timothy is the musical director of Surrey's LGBTQIA+ Choir, Rainbow Choir.
-He is also the artistic director of Seeds for Development's project "Northern Uganda SINGS!".
-He leads singing workshops as a way to bring disparate farming communities together, using the opportunity to discuss health and education matters.
+In January 2023 Timothy will start as the Musical Director of Horsham Chamber Choir.
+He is also the artistic director of Seeds for Development's project "Northern Uganda SINGS!"; he leads singing workshops as a way to bring disparate farming communities together, using the opportunity to discuss health and education matters.

 Timothy uses his broad range of musical experiences to approach music education from as many different angles as he finds accessible to his audience.
 He teaches composition, music production and DJ'ing at City of London Freemen's School.
 All of his composition students have attained full marks in this component of their GCSEs and A-Levels.
 Throughout the COVID-19 pandemic, Timothy created dozens of hours of educational resources for local schools who have little to no music education.
 He also complied and produced virtual performances of them once a term.